Dynamical Symmetry Indicators for Floquet Crystals: Abstract

 \section{Abstract}

 Various exotic topological phases of Floquet systems have been shown to arise from crystalline symmetries.
 Yet, a general theory for Floquet topology that is applicable to all crystalline symmetry groups is still in need.
-In this work, we propose such a theory for (effectively) non-interacting Floquet crystals in symmetry class A---in the absence of time-reversal, particle-hole, and chiral symmetries.
-We first present a two-step classification scheme for the Floquet crystals.
-In the first step, we classify the Floquet crystals according to the symmetry data of the quasi-energy bands, resulting in a coarse classification that omits essential dynamical information of the Floquet crystals.
-In the second step, we introduce quotient winding data to classify the dynamics of the Floquet crystals with equivalent symmetry data.
-Based on the two-step classification, we then construct dynamical symmetry indicators (DSIs) to sufficiently indicate the ``inherently dynamical" Floquet crystals---Floquet crystals with obstruction to static limits.
-Specifically, a nonzero DSI infers that continuously deforming the corresponding Floquet crystal to any static limit always breaks symmetries or closes certain relevant gaps.
+In this work, we propose such a theory for (effectively) non-interacting Floquet crystals.
+We first introduce quotient winding data to classify the dynamics of the Floquet crystals with equivalent symmetry data, and then construct dynamical symmetry indicators (DSIs) to sufficiently indicate the inherently dynamical Floquet crystals.
 The DSI and quotient winding data, as well as the symmetry data, are all computationally efficient since they only involve a small number of Bloch momenta.
-We demonstrate the efficiency by computing all elementary DSI sets for all spinless and spinful plane groups, using the mathematical theory for affine monoids.
-We further apply one of the obtained DSI sets to a previously-proposed 2+1D anomalous Floquet higher-order topological insulator phase, and efficiently determine its obstruction to static limits.
-Owing to the generality and high efficiency, our theory will be powerful in the future prediction of new topological phases of Floquet crystals.
+We demonstrate the high efficiency by computing all elementary DSI sets for all spinless and spinful plane groups using the mathematical theory of monoid, and find a large number of different nontrivial classifications, which contain both first-order and higher-order 2+1D anomalous Floquet topological phases.
+Using the framework, we further find a new 3+1D anomalous Floquet second-order topological insulator (AFSOTI) phase with anomalous chiral hinge modes.